 Avoiding buying limits

-Buying limits are very rarely applied, but here are some tips to help you avoid them:
+Buying limits are very rarely applied, but these tips can help you avoid them:

 - Only bid on or buy items you plan to pay for